slsa-framework/slsa/docs/spec/v1.0/levels.md

     expectations about what a "correct" build looks like.

--   Build system automatically generates [provenance attestation] describing how the artifact was built, including: who built the package (person or system), what build process they used, and what the top-level input to the build were.
+-   Build system automatically generates [provenance attestation] describing how the artifact was built, including: what entity built the package, what build process they used, and what the top-level input to the build were.

 -   Software producer distributes provenance to consumers, preferably using a convention determined by the package ecosystem.